collectiegroesbeek/collectiegroesbeek/README.md

 ### Data ingestion

 The data is in a separate Github repository.
 It needs to be ingested into Elasticsearch.
-In the `elasticsearch` folder are two scripts to do that.
+In the `elasticsearch` folder there is a script to do that:

-- First run `index_operations.py` to create the needed indices.
-  Note that if the indices already existed, it will delete the data.
-- Then run `add_documents.py` to read the csv files and add the data to Elasticsearch.
+`add_documents.py` will read the csv files and add the data to Elasticsearch.
+It has an option to delete and create the index first.

 You can check this by doing a HTTP GET request with for example `curl` on `http://localhost:9200/_cat/indices?v`.